ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

 - `wildcard` : run this mode if you want to run a multi room setup able to create more than 50 chatrooms per week (will use let's encrypt)
   - requires a fully qualified domain name e.g : example.com
   - requires an interaction during the deployment
-    - you will need to add a TXT entry in your dns records ( the playbook will give you this information while running )
+    - you will need to add a TXT entry in your dns records (the playbook will give you this information while running)
-- `normal` : run this mode if you intend to create a single chatroom or less than 50 chatrooms per week (will use let's encrypt)
+- `normal` : run this mode if you intend to create 50 chatrooms per week maximum (will use let's encrypt)
-  - when used with multirooms:true
+  - when used with `multirooms:true`
     - requires a fully qualified domain name e.g : example.com
     - requires no interaction during deployment
+    - rooms takes a bit longer to create (one certificate is issued per room)
-  - when used with multirooms: false
+  - when used with `multirooms:false`
-    - you can use this to create a single chatroom with dynamic dns
+    - you can use this to create a single chatroom with dynamic dns or with your fully qualified domain name.
 - `pki` : run this mode if you don't have a fully qualified domain
   - does not require anything
   - will automatically create a self sign certificate